-It may seem like an invasion of privacy, but your Facebook comments can be admissible against you in a court of law in New York.
-Your privacy settings are not particularly relevant to judges who rule on admissibility.
-Even if your account is password protected and you have adjusted your privacy settings to limit the number of people who can access your profile, your posts may be subpoenaed by opposing counsel.
-The bottom line is that once you post a comment on a public website, you no longer have a reasonable expectation of privacy of the content of your post.
+It may seem like an invasion of privacy, but your Facebook comments can be used against you in a New York court.
+Judges determining admissibility do not consider your privacy settings particularly relevant.
+Even if your account is password-protected and you’ve adjusted your settings to restrict access, Joseph Tacopina explains that opposing counsel can still subpoena your posts.
+The bottom line is that once you share a comment on a public website, you no longer have a reasonable expectation of privacy over its content.

 This electronic discovery (e-discovery) rule has its foundations in the New York Supreme Court (NYSC) decision in Romano v.
 Steelcase, Inc., 907 N.Y.S.2d 650, 2010.
 In that case, the court ruled that a plaintiff who alleged permanent physical injuries did not have a legitimate expectation of privacy in her Facebook and Myspace accounts, saying,